Metrics to Detect Small-Scale and Large-Scale Citation Orchestration: Discussion

-We observed that the two metrics of small-scale orchestration tended to coexist far more common than chance.
-Authors with double indicators for small-scale orchestration should be even more carefully scrutinized.
-The presence of unjustified extreme self-citations or citation cartels should be assessed in these cases.
+We observed that the two metrics of small-scale orchestration, low $C/h^2$ and low $A_{50\%C}$, tended to coexist far more common than chance, which may reinforce the possibility of citation gaming for some authors.
+Conversely, low $C/h^2$ and high \textit{$A_{50}$} rarely co-existed, but a large share of authors with these co-existing metrics already had retracted publications identified in Retraction Watch.
+Retraction rates were substantive (5\%) also for other authors with low $C/h^2$.
+This particular indicator has also been linked to spuriously ultra-precocious citation impact (reaching the status of highly cited researcher within a few years of starting to publish) as well as retraction risk in another empirical evaluation~\cite{Ioannidis2024.10.14.618366, soliman2025precocious}.
+Retraction data should be examined with caution given that probably most flawed or even outright fraudulent papers do not get retracted~\cite{oransky2022retractions}.
+As a result, only 0.7\% of authors with at least 5 full papers across science have had one retraction due to reasons other than publisher/journal error.
+Regardless, citation orchestration may not be a phenomenon where classic forms of misconduct or flawed data are very common.
+Nevertheless, some organizations and initiatives, \eg the Swiss national code of conduct for researchers, are currently recognizing excessive self-citation practices as ethical violations~\cite{Matthews}.
+The presence of unjustified extreme self-citations or citation cartels should be assessed judiciously in each case.
 This requires an in-depth assessment of the nature, relevance, and justification of citations.
-Future work may also explore whether such behavior is linked to other unethical or spurious publication practices, such as paper mills~\cite{christopher2021raw}, hijacked journals~\cite{dadkhah2016hijacked,abalkina2021detecting}, hijacked citations~\cite{dadkhah2016types} and other subversive arrangements.
+Future work may also explore whether to what extent orchestration indicators may be linked to other unethical or spurious publication practices, such as paper mills~\cite{christopher2021raw}, hijacked journals~\cite{dadkhah2016hijacked,abalkina2021detecting}, hijacked citations~\cite{dadkhah2016types} and other subversive arrangements.